 Install GitHub CLI on Ubuntu

 The official GitHub CLI repository uses a codename-neutral stable suite, so one source file works across Ubuntu 26.04, 24.04, and 22.04.
-Verified package candidates show why the official source is the stronger default for readers who want the latest gh release.
+Verified package candidates show why the official source is the stronger default for readers who want the latest gh release and normal APT updates from GitHub.

 | Install source | Ubuntu 26.04 | Ubuntu 24.04 | Ubuntu 22.04 | Best fit |